-A wedding reception beneath a gorgeously decorated tent can provide the best of both worlds for your wedding.
-You get the feel of an outdoor reception, yet you’re shielded from the elements.
+A wedding reception beneath a gorgeously decorated tent can provide the best of both worlds.
+You get the feel of an outdoor reception, yet you’re protected from the elements.
 And during the COVID pandemic, there's been renewed interest in outdoor tent weddings, since there are safety benefits to hosting your event outside.
-Of course, planning a tented reception is a bit more complicated than simply pitching a tent atop a picturesque green space.
-A tented reception comes with its own set of unique challenges.
+Of course, planning an outdoor tent wedding is a bit more complicated than simply pitching a tent atop a picturesque green space.
+A wedding in a tent comes with its own set of unique challenges.
 Before you say yes to a tented wedding, take these considerations under advisement.

 While a tent is supposed to mimic the feeling of an outdoor wedding, you’ll most likely want some of the conveniences of an indoor reception – namely, you’ll need electricity!
 Plan to include a generator in your budget for a tented reception.
 This allows you to reliably run a heating or cooling unit (depending on the season), light up the tent if your reception will extend into the evening and — if there’s no indoor kitchen nearby — set up an outdoor catering space (likely in a separate tent) so that your guests can dine on properly prepared food.
 If you're hosting a backyard wedding, you might need to invest in restroom trailers so your guests don't crowd your home's bathrooms.

 If you want your guests to dress up, remember that this means many female guests will be wearing high heels—with their stilettos sinking into the grass.
-And, if it rains, a muddy floor means the hems of pants and dresses (including a bridal gown!) could get stained – or worse, a guest could slip and fall.
-“If your tent will be placed on grass, consider adding a subfloor,” says Christine Terezakis or Dreamday Weddings & Events in Palm City, Florida.
+And, if it rains, a muddy floor means the hems of pants and dresses (including a wedding dress!) could get stained – or worse, a guest could slip and fall.
+“If your wedding tent will be placed on grass, consider adding a subfloor,” says Christine Terezakis or Dreamday Weddings & Events in Palm City, Florida.
 “While a tent will keep rain off your event, it won't keep rain water from running through the grass and under your tent which can create a muddy mess.
 A subfloor also gives a safer, more level foundation for furniture and for guest activity.”
 With a number of subfloor options – wood, carpet, faux grass, clear acrylic – it’s easy to select a subfloor that matches your décor.
 And consider providing heel stoppers at the reception.
 Your well-heeled guests can put them on to avoid sinking into the grass when they step away from the subflooring.

 Your Stress Level